AKloc/BookNotes/Professional/Present! A Techie's Guide to Public Speaking.md

 ## Present!
 A Techie's Guide to Public Speaking

 **Purpose For Reading**
 - Starting a new management job soon.
 Haven't had to do a presentation in a while.
-Looking at this book as a potential way to help shake some of the rust off and learn some new
+Looking at this book as a potential way to help shake some of the rust off and learn some new tricks.
+Karen Catlin also wrote "Better Allies," which I enjoyed.

 **Main Takeaways & Metacognition**
 - What are the major themes / points made?